Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * First Exchange Trade Fund: Standard & poors Depositary Receipts, AMEX 1993
 * SPDRs hold portfolio of S&P index
 * Management fee: low, like 12 basis points.

+### Brokers and Dealers

+#### Brokers

+* Brokers act on behalf of Others as their Agent for which they earn a Commission.

+#### Dealers

+* A Dealer always act for Himself, in other words as a Principal in the transaction for which he makes a Markup.
+* Stands ready to buy and sell at posted prices, bid and asked, profit from bid-asked spread rather than commission.
+* Analogy to antiques dealers.

+#### Why are there Virtually no Real Estate Dealers?

+* Dealers pay ordinary income on capital gains in US.
+Real estate has to be held for a substantial time between sales anyway, so you could qualify for long-term capital gains if not a dealer.

+#### Good & Bad Broker Behavior

+* Good brokers do not churn.
+* SEC penalises "rogue brokers" who churn.

+### Exchanges

+#### Traditional Four Markets

+* First Market: NYSE
+* Second Market: NASDAQ National Market
+* Third Market: NASDAQ small cap
+* Fourth Market: Large institutions trade amongst themselves without the use of a securities firm

+#### Why Does Listing Matter?

+* Chinese investors tend to trade stocks that are locally listed, by Yale's former student Ning Zhu.
+* Stocks co-move more with co-listed stocks.
+* No information advantage.

+### Limited Order Book

+#### Limit Order Book